tryscer/flock/flock-music.md

 ​	“If you fix it for free, you’re fired, that’s it,” says Max.
 ​	“Alright,” says Eddie, and heads out.
 ​	“Come on\!”
 I say.
 “Don’t go.
 We’ll give you a ride, right, Barry?”
-​	“Whatever,” says Barry and sips.
+​	“I don't care,” says Barry and sips.
 From his face you can tell the coffee is terrible.
 ​	“That’s it, you’re fired,” says Max and takes the coffee away from Barry.
 Nobody pays attention to him.
-Barry takes another cup.
+Barry takes another Styrofoam cup.
 ​	“Alright,” says Eddie and lifts the hood.
 ​	“She’s fine,” says Tim.
 He’s standing next to Eddie.
 “It was just the carburetor.
 I adjusted the idle mixture.
 It runs like a *dream*.”
 ​	Eddie looks at Tim.
 “Alright,” he says and shuts the hood.
 “Let’s go”.